Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

 - Do yoga for a few minutes a day.

 2. Stop Driving With Your Emergency Brakes On

-With most chronic disabilities our symptoms vary in intensity from day to day or even week to week.
-We need to be constantly in touch with our body.
+With most chronic disabilities, our symptoms vary in intensity from day to day or even week to week.
+We need to be constantly in touch with our bodies.
 Dealing with this is made even more frustrating because friends and family may not understand these ups and downs.
-The prevailing belief in our culture is that when people get sick they get well or on rare occasion die.
+The prevailing belief in our culture is that when people get sick, they get well or, on rare occasions, they die.
 The assumption is that the doctor can fix almost anything.
-With chronic illness we don't fit into that mold.
+With chronic illness, we don't fit into that mold.

 - Do what you can when you can.

 - Schedule rest into your day and regular routine.

 - Find an online or local group to meet with regularly.

 - Consider asking for help when life gets overwhelming.